pclusius/arca-box/README.md

   ignored if "Form new particles" is unchecked.
 - Bugfix: loading an incopatible INITFILE (say, a random textfile) resulted in cleared list of input.
 Now the validity of the input is checked (on a most basic level) before clearing the list.
+- Global and Monitor fonts are now properly saved even when using styles like Condensed etc.
 - Other minor bugfixes.

 ## 1.3.3